Who we are

 - The guardian of those under 18 years of age

-- A referral from your GP or another treating practitioner or service.
+- A referral from your GP or another treating practitioner or service

-Use of AI-Assisted Clinical Notes with Heidi Health
+Use of AI Clinical Notes with Carepatron

 Our storage of personal information